AlexsLemonade/reproducible-research/instructor_notes/openscpca/02_introduce-analysis-modules.md

 ### Part 2: Prepare to run the `hello-python` module

-According to the README instructions, we'll need to take two steps before running.
+According to the `README.md` instructions, we'll need to take two steps before running.
 Participants should follow along and type/code with us to perform these steps:
   - Download data
   - Prepare the conda environment